sanchitmonga22/qa-example-agent/docs/PRD.md

 ## 1. Overview and Purpose

 ### Objective
 Build a web app that verifies whether new users can successfully schedule a demo meeting via a company's landing page.
 The tool will automatically test the "Book a Demo" flow and present results in an easy-to-understand dashboard.
-The system leverages AI-powered testing to adapt to various landing page designs and provide intelligent navigation decisions.
+The system leverages AI-powered testing, including visual analysis via OpenAI Vision API, to adapt to various landing page designs and provide intelligent navigation decisions.

 ### Target Users
 - Marketing and Sales teams looking to ensure their demo booking flows are working